HaneulCheong/godot-table-tennis/README.en.md

 - The ball's speed increases by:
   - 1% each time it hits the wall, and
   - 5% when it bounces off one of the paddles.
-- Try to hit the ball with the tip of your paddle!
+- Try to hit the ball with the tip of your paddle.
 - The higher your score, the faster the AI opponent gets.

 ## Building